TriAxis-Games/RealtimeMeshComponent/README.md

 # UE4 Runtime Mesh Component

+# DO NOT USE MASTER BRANCH FOR REAL PROJECTS!!
+It is expected to be very unstable for the next few days!

 The Runtime Mesh Component allows for rendering runtime generated meshes as well as supporting collision with the runtime generated meshes.
 It is also nearly 100% compatible with the UE4 UProceduralMeshComponent

 **Examples project can be found here https://github.com/Koderz/UE4RuntimeMeshComponentExamples**